 Jamie has been a Regional Board Member of the ADL (Anti-Defamation League) for almost fifteen years, and is also a member of AWARE (Assisting Women through Action, Resources & Education), a nonprofit accelerator that partners with organizations supporting women.
 She lives in Manhattan with her husband and two daughters.

-Jason C. Schwartz is a litigation partner in the Washington, D.C. office of Gibson, Dunn & Crutcher and a member of the firm’s Executive Committee and its five-member Management Committee.
+Jason C. Schwartz is a litigation partner in the Washington, D.C. office of Gibson, Dunn & Crutcher, co-chair of the Labor & Employment Practice Group, and General Counsel of the law firm.
 He was named one of the top five “MVPs” in employment law for 2016 and 2012, awarded by Law360 to “attorneys whose achievements in major litigation or transactions have set a new standard for accomplishment in corporate law.”
-He is Co-Chair of the Labor and Employment Practice Group, which was named an Employment Practice Group of the Year for 2011-16 and a 2015 Labor and Employment All-Star by Law360 and which was recognized as the nation’s top employment group by The American Lawyer in 2012.
-He was recently profiled in The National Law Journal when it recognized our Washington, D.C.
-Labor & Employment Practice as L&E Litigation Department of the Year in 2017 and in 2018.
-He also serves as the firm’s General Counsel.
+Jason was recently profiled in The National Law Journal when it recognized our Washington, D.C.
+Labor & Employment Practice as L&E Litigation Department of the Year for three years in a row (2019, 2018 and 2017).
+The Labor & Employment Practice Group he co-heads was also named a Labor & Employment Management Firm of the Year for 2019 by Benchmark Litigation and an Employment Practice Group of the Year for 2018 and 2011-16 by Law360.

 Jessica Golden Cortes is a partner in the Labor & Employment Practice Group of Davis & Gilbert.
 Ms. Cortes regularly counsels and litigates in all areas and aspects of employment law.
 She investigates discrimination and retaliation complaints and advises clients on hiring, terminations, reductions in force, restrictive covenants, wage and hour issues, federal and state family and medical leave laws, employment policies specifically including the impact of social media in employment, handbooks, and employment and separation agreements.
 Ms. Cortes is known by clients for her ability to simultaneously analyze legal, practical and business-related factors inherent in each employee matter, and to devise creative solutions that also minimize client burden and cost.
 She regularly conducts “respect in the workplace,” “manager best practices” and “unconscious bias” trainings for clients all over the country, including for both for-profit and non-profit clients.